alejandrog-gutierrez/API-Testing-with-Pytest/README.md

 ## Objective

 In this project, I designed test cases for a mock `REST API` (`JSONPlaceholder`), covering create, read, update, and delete operations (`CRUD`) on the /posts resource using `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` methods.
-The testing approach included positive, negative, and exploratory scenarios.
-The tests were structured in a scalable and maintainable automated script using ``Python``, ``Pytest`` and the package ``Requests``, which improves reusability, can be expanded upon and reduces execution time compared to manual testing.
+The testing approach included positive, negative, boundary and exploratory scenarios.
+The tests were structured in a scalable and maintainable automated script using ``Python``, ``Pytest`` and the package ``Requests``, which improves reusability, can be expanded upon, and reduces execution time compared to manual testing.
 The goal was to validate the functional behavior of the API´s ``POST`` endpoint, the consistency of data handling, and the correct response management under different types of input, including incorrect data, empty data and missing fields.
 From a risk perspective, these tests help identify potential regressions across changes or versions, inconsistencies between operations, corrupt data and issues in state or data handling, which in a real-world environment could directly impact system reliability and the overall user experience, leading to incorrect results, data loss, or unpredictable API behavior.

 ---

 ## Scope

 ### Included:
-- Testing of `/posts` endpoint
+- Testing of the `/posts` endpoint, focusing on CRUD operations (GET, POST, PUT, PATCH, DELETE).
-- Validation of `GET`, `POST`, `PUT`, `PATCH`, `DELETE` methods
+- Validation of response behavior, status codes, and data consistency across requests.
-- User-based filtering via `/posts?userId=`
+- User filtering via `/posts?userId=`.
-- Positive, edge, and exploratory test cases
+- Positive, negative, boundary, and exploratory scenarios based on available API behavior.

 ### Not included:
-- Authentication testing (not supported by the API)
-- Performance testing
+- Authentication testing, since JSONPlaceholder does not implement auth or security layers.
+- Performance or load testing, as the scope was focused on functional validation only.
-- Strict data validation rules (API does not enforce constraints)
+- Strict data validation rules, since the API does not enforce backend constraints or persistence.
-- Persistent data validation (API is mock-based)
+- Database or persistence validation, because responses are simulated and not stored permanently.

 ---

 ## Project Structure / Artifacts

-The project includes:

-- Test suite built with Pytest
-- API client module containing reusable request functions
-- Helper functions for:
-  - Payload generation
-  - Request execution
-  - Response validation
-  - Negative and exploratory scenarios
-- Organized separation between API logic and test logic
+The test framework is organized in a modular way, with a clear separation of responsibilities to keep things maintainable and easy to scale over time.

+ - Test Layer (Pytest): This is where all the test cases live.
+It covers the /posts resource and checks different scenarios like positive flows, negative cases, boundaries, and exploratory testing.
+ - API Client Layer: This layer handles all the HTTP requests using the Requests library.
+Instead of calling the API directly inside the tests, I wrapped the requests into reusable methods (GET, POST, PUT, PATCH, DELETE).
+ - Helper Layer: This includes small utilities like payload generation, response checks, and test data handling.
+The idea here was to avoid repeating code and keep the tests cleaner.

+Overall, the idea was to keep test logic focused on behavior, while everything related to API calls and supporting logic stays separated and reusable.

 ---

 ## Key Decisions

-- Helpers were implemented to reduce code duplication and improve readability and scalability.
+ - Helpers were implemented to reduce code duplication, improve readability, and support scalability, while keeping test cases focused on behavior rather than implementation details.
-- Separation between API client and test files was used to avoid tight coupling and improve maintainability.
+ - A clear separation between the API client and test files was applied to avoid tight coupling and improve maintainability.
+Helper functions were created for each type of request, making them easily reusable and called within test cases.
-- Pytest and Requests were chosen because they are the tools used during development and learning of this project.
+ - Pytest and Requests were selected as the main tools for this project due to their suitability for API testing, flexibility, and ease of integration in automated test frameworks.

 ---

 ## Results

-The project successfully covers the main endpoints of the API and validates different types of scenarios using both functional and exploratory testing.
+ The test suite was built and executed against the /posts endpoint, covering around 20–30 test cases across GET, POST, PUT, PATCH, and DELETE operations.
+The focus was on checking response behavior, status codes, and consistency between request payloads and API responses.

+During testing, I validated positive flows, invalid inputs, boundary conditions, and exploratory scenarios.
+Since JSONPlaceholder is a mock API, most responses are simulated rather than truly validated or persisted, which meant that some negative scenarios behaved more like exploratory checks instead of strict failures.

+Even with those limitations, the suite helped me observe how the API responds under different conditions, and gave me a clearer understanding of CRUD behavior, response consistency, and test coverage strategy.

-A modular and scalable test structure was implemented, making it easier to maintain and extend the test suite in the future.
+The structure also made it easier to run and extend tests, since API calls and test logic were separated from reusable helpers.

 ---

 ## What Could Be Improved

-- Implement parametrized tests to reduce repetition
+ - Add more parametrized tests to reduce repetition, especially for similar CRUD scenarios.
-- Improve assert strictness and validation depth
-- Add more structured negative test handling
-- Further optimize test organization and separation of concerns
+ - Improve helper flexibility, since a few tests still required raw or “manual” requests outside the utility functions.
+ - Better separation of helpers from the start (they were created as needed during development, which led to some structure decisions being reactive rather than planned).
-- Introduce testing against APIs with real validation rules
+ - Expand test coverage beyond JSONPlaceholder to a real API with proper validation rules and data persistence.
+ - Introduce more structured negative testing, since the mock nature of the API limited strict validation behavior.

 ---